-I recently interviewed Deb Drummond about the new book:
+I recently interviewed Deb Drummond about this book:

 My cousin, Janice, was equally disturbed by glaring anomalies and, at her prompting, our partnership was formed.
 We began the long and arduous research that produced this book.
 In fact each injustice uncovered, made not writing Lingering Doubts, no longer an option.